wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 8 And they fain would have done violence unto William, that they might have been enabled to pour forth their thunders against the approaching host of Britain ; which he had forbidden to be done.

-9 Moreover, the names of these valiant men, who were compelled to weep before the cowardice of William, are they not recorded in the bosom of every friend of Columbian liberty?**
+9 Moreover, the names of these valiant men, who were compelled to weep before the cowardice of William, are they not recorded in the bosom of every friend of Columbian liberty ?**

 10 And it was about the sixteenth of the eighth month when the servants of the king appeared before the strong hold of Detroit.